Today is the birthday of Congressman Richard Henry Lee (1732–1794)

-Today features another entry for Round 74 of the SurvivalBlog non-fiction writing contest.
-The nearly $11,000 worth of prizes for this round include:
+Today we present another entry for Round 98 of the SurvivalBlog non-fiction writing contest.
+The prizes for this round include:

-A Gunsite Academy Three Day Course Certificate.
-This can be used for any one, two, or three day course (a $1,095 value),
+- A Gunsite Academy Three Day Course Certificate.
+This can be used for any of their one, two, or three-day course (a $1,095 value),

 - A course certificate from onPoint Tactical for the prize winner’s choice of three-day civilian courses, excluding those restricted for military or government teams.
 Three-day onPoint courses normally cost $795,

 - Two cases of Mountain House freeze-dried assorted entrees in #10 cans, courtesy of Ready Made Resources (a $350 value),

 - A $250 gift certificate good for any product from Sunflower Ammo,

 - American Gunsmithing Institute (AGI) is providing a $300 certificate good towards any of their DVD training courses.

 - Two sets of The Civil Defense Manual, (in two volumes) — a $193 value — kindly donated by the author, Jack Lawson.

 - A Front Sight Lifetime Diamond Membership, providing lifetime free training at any Front Sight Nevada course, with no limit on repeating classes.
 This prize is courtesy of a SurvivalBlog reader who prefers to be anonymous.

 - A Glock form factor SIRT laser training pistol and a SIRT AR-15/M4 Laser Training Bolt, courtesy of Next Level Training, that have a combined retail value of $589,